Hakea teretifolia: Description

-Hakea teretifolia is a prickly shrub that can reach 3 m (10 ft) in height.
+Hakea teretifolia is a prickly shrub that can reach 4 m (13 ft) in height.
 It has spirally arranged, thick, tough, succulent spike-tipped leaves.
 Flowering occurs in summer though some may be seen in winter.
 The small white inflorescences occur on branches and consist of 4-8 individual small flowers.
 These are followed by sharp pointed (dagger-shaped) seed pods from where the plant gets its common name.

 Taxonomy and naming

-Richard Salisbury initially described the species in his book Prodromus stirpium in horto ad Chapel Allerton vigentium in 1796 and gave it the name Banksia teretifolia.
+Hakea teretifolia was first collected at Botany Bay in April 1770, by Sir Joseph Banks and Daniel Solander, naturalists on the British vessel HMS Endeavour during Lieutenant (later Captain) James Cook's first voyage to the Pacific Ocean.
+Solander coined the (unpublished) binomial name Leucadendroides corniculata in Banks' Florilegium.
+Richard Salisbury described the species in his book Prodromus stirpium in horto ad Chapel Allerton vigentium in 1796 and gave it the name Banksia teretifolia.
 The specific epithet (teretifolia) is from the Latin teretifolium, meaning "with terete leaves".

 In 1797, Heinrich Schrader and Johann Christoph Wendland described the genus Hakea and the type species Hakea glabra in their book Sertum Hannoveranum.

 In 1916, James Britten changed the name of Salisbury's Banksia teretifolia to Hakea teretifolia in the Journal of Botany, British and Foreign.
 Britten considered Schrader's Hakea glabra, Antonio José Cavanilles' Hakea pugioniformis and Joseph Gaertner's Conchium teretifolium to be synonyms.
 The Australian Plant Census lists H. glabra, H. pugioniformis and C. teretifolium as synonyms of H. teretifolia subsp. teretifolia.
 Hakea teretifolia was classified in Hakea sect.
 Hakea series Pubiflorae by George Bentham in his Flora Australiensis, but was reclassified on its own in the Teretifolia group in the 1999 Flora of Australia treatment.

 In 1990, Robyn Mary Barker described two subspecies of H. teretifolia in the Journal of the Adelaide Botanic Gardens, and the names are accepted by the Australian Plant Census: